What are Benzodiazepines?

-Other dangers of benzo use occur when people mix the drugs with substances such as alcohol, opiates and marijuana.
+Other dangers of benzo use occur when people mix benzos with substances such as alcohol, opiates, and marijuana.
 Emergency room staff have seen a significant jump in patients coming through the doors overdosing from a combination of benzos and alcohol.

-The process of tapering off benzodiazepines must be done under the supervision of a physician.
+While you are tapering off benzodiazepines, you should have the supervision of a physician.
 He or she can sit down with you and create a benzo detox plan that is right for you.

-Quitting benzos can be not only physically challenging, but emotionally challenging as well.
-It is important that you are surrounded by support and encouragement while you go through the benzodiazepine detox process.
+Quitting benzos can be both physically and emotionally challenging as well.
+It is important for you to surround yourself with support and encouragement while you go through the benzodiazepine detox process.

 What To Expect At A Benzodiazepine Detox

 A medical benzodiazepine detox will allow you to withdraw from the drugs without the unsafe side effects of abrupt withdrawal.
-You will be in a safe, secure environment with people who are caring, compassionate and dedicated to helping you recover from benzo addiction.
+You will be in a safe, secure environment.
+Our team members are caring, compassionate, and dedicated to helping you recover from benzo addiction!

 You will complete an intake procedure and be given a tour of the facility.
-During this time, detox staff will inquire about your substance use history and get any pertinent medical data.
+During this time, the detox staff will inquire about your substance use history and get any pertinent medical data.
 This will also be your opportunity to discuss any questions or concerns you may have about the detox process.
 You will be paired with a counselor who will oversee your stay at the facility.
-You will be shown to your accommodations and made comfortable.
+We will also show you to your accommodations and ensure that you are comfortable.